Title: | Refitting and Spatial Analysis in Archaeology |

 sel.layers |

-This function is only a convenient function to extract the subgraphs of selected stratigraphic layers (or any other type of archaeological spatial unit).
+This function is only a convenient function to extract the subgraphs of selected archaeological spatial unit (stratigraphic layer or any other type of spatial unit).

 A graph is created for each layer in the vertex attribute given by the layer.attr